sohailcodes-ai/sohailcodes-ai/README.md

 I build software, break it, read the source, figure out why it broke — and then usually go one layer deeper.

-I'm interested in what happens **underneath the abstraction**: state machines, concurrency, networking, persistence, queues, runtimes, execution, protocols, and the edge cases that show up when a prototype becomes a real system.
+I'm interested in what happens **underneath the abstraction**: state machines, concurrency, networking, persistence, queues, runtimes, execution, protocols, and the edge cases that appear when a prototype becomes a real system.

 Some things become products.
 Some become experiments.